Who Is Israel? Who Are the Hebrews?

 In all of the above, the natural Jewishness of non-believing Jews is not denied.
 Paul's statements here do not contradict the definition of “Jew” that we had previously established.
 A Jew is a descendant of Abraham, Isaac and Jacob no matter what he or she does or does not believe.

 I have noted the instance in Galatians 2:11-14 where Paul referred to unbelieving Jews as Jews in the matter of Peter’s dissimulation.
-If Paul recognized unbelieving Jews as Jews there, certainly he was speaking in a fatter-of-fact manner when he said, He is not a Jew....
+If Paul recognized unbelieving Jews as Jews there, certainly he was speaking in a matter-of-fact manner when he said, He is not a Jew....
 He was simply distinguishing between natural Jews who were not faithful to the Jewish call and those who were.

 The following comments were made in regard to Romans 2:28-29, but they apply to 9:6, as well.